aditya-r-m/Rubiks-Cube/README.md

 Known Issue - First few moves of the solution are redundent turns (this emerges from the naive depth first search for solving corners).

-Fixed Bug -
-1) For large cubes such as 21 x 21 x 21, sometimes stickers were not initialized properly which left holes in the cube.

-Known Issue -
-1) First few moves of the solution are redundent turns (this emerges from the naive depth first search for solving corners).

 To work with the code, it is best to import it to eclipse.